-Groundhog Day – Bill said doing the classic movie 'Goundhog Day' was rough, but he stuck it out because he knew it was going to be good.
-The production caused a rift between Bill and the film's director, the late Harold Ramis, that lasted for over a decade
+Bill said doing the classic movie "Goundhog Day" was rough, but he stuck it out because he knew it was going to be good.
+The production caused a rift between Bill and the film's director, the late Harold Ramis, that lasted for over a decade.

-Awards – Bill is one of the most decorated comedy actors of all time, but he's not really wrapped up in awards and accolades.
-He appreciates that getting an Oscar nomination menas more people will go see your movie, but the awards he has just sit on a shelf in his house.
+Bill is one of the most decorated comedy actors of all time, but he's not really wrapped up in awards and accolades.
+He appreciates that getting an Oscar nomination means more people will go see your movie, but the trophies he has just sit on a shelf in his house.

-Bill Hader – Bill (Murray) heaped almost unbelievable praise on SNL alumn and yesterday's guest Bill Hader, when he told Howard "I think Bill Hader probably did the best work anyone ever did on that show."
+Bill Murray heaped enormous praise on "SNL" alum and yesterday's guest Bill Hader, when he told Howard "I think Bill Hader probably did the best work anyone ever did on that show."

-Women – Howard asked Bill why he hasn't found the great love of his life.
+Howard asked Bill why he hasn't found the great love of his life.
 Bill said he does think about that, but he isn't lonely.
-Still, he'd like a date to event like George Clooney's recent wedding.
+Still, he'd like a date to an event like George Clooney's recent wedding.

 Check out Bill's new movie "St. Vincent" which is already getting great reviews and Oscar buzz.